CEILING FANS

 Use a Ceiling Fan; Adjust Your Thermostat

 Using a ceiling fan on hot days lets you raise your thermostat by 2 degrees F. Don't forget to use it, too, at low speed, to drop warm air from your ceiling to the floor during the heating season; then, lower your thermostat.
-(Don't worry about using the seasonal direction switch unless the fan creates too much draft wherever you're sitting.)
+(Don't worry about using the seasonal direction switch unless the fan creates too much draft where you sit.)
+Start on high speed to extend the life of the motor, then lower the speed if desired.
+Turn it off when the room is unoccupied.

 Improve Upstairs Comfort